American Indian Law Summer Program

 Student attorneys enrolled in the Juvenile Rights & Re-Entry Project provide representation to indigent young people in the St. Louis area, acting as lead counsel on juvenile delinquency matters.
 Semester: Fall, spring, summer.
 Prerequisite: Evidence, ethics and trial advocacy are preferred pre/co-requisites (or permission of instructor).
 Additional Info: Please see our website and publications here: http://law.wustl.edu/civiljustice/

 Charles Bobinette, W74 LAW 654

 In this course students work as part-time law clerks under the supervision of local, state, and federal trial and appellate judges in Missouri and Illinois.
 Semester: Fall, spring, summer.
 Prerequisite: A course from the ethics curriculum.
 Additional Info: http://law.wustl.edu/clinicaled/pages.aspx?id=6888

 Tomea Mersmann, W74 LAW 786C

-in this interdisciplinary clinic includes full-time externship offerings on Capitol Hill, Federal Agencies and Non-Governmental Organizations (NGOs).
+This interdisciplinary clinic has full-time externship offerings on Capitol Hill, Federal Agencies and Non-Governmental Organizations (NGO’s) for graduate, professional, and upperclass undergraduate students.
 Semester: Fall, spring.
 Prerequisite: None.
 Additional Info: http://law.wustl.edu/clinicaled/pages.aspx?id=6831

 Katherine Goldwasser, W74 LAW 692D